 - Provider-led organizations with a strong base of primary care that is accountable for the quality and per capita costs

 - Payments linked to improvement in quality and reduced costs

 - Reliable and increasingly sophisticated measurement of performance to support improvement and provide confidence care is improved, and cost savings occur.

 Issues of Concern

-Affordable Care Organizations place financial responsibility on providers in hopes of improving patient management and decreasing unnecessary expenditures, while providing patients with the freedom to select medical service providers.
-The Affordable Care Organizations model promotes clinical excellence while simultaneously controlling costs.
-This cost-control depends on the Affordable Care Organization's ability to incentivize hospitals, physicians, post-acute care facilities, and other providers to form partnerships and promote better coordination of care delivery.
-By increasing care coordination, Affordable Care Organizations hope to reduce unnecessary medical care and improve health outcomes.
-According to the Centers for Medicare and Medicaid Services (CMS) estimates, Affordable Care Organizations implementation is estimated to result in a median savings of $470 million from 2012 through 2015.
+Accountable Care Organizations place financial responsibility on providers in hopes of improving patient management and decreasing unnecessary expenditures while providing patients with the freedom to select medical service providers.
+The Accountable Care Organizations model promotes clinical excellence while simultaneously controlling costs.
+This cost-control depends on the Accountable Care Organization's ability to incentivize hospitals, physicians, post-acute care facilities, and other providers to form partnerships and promote better coordination of care delivery.
+By increasing care coordination, Accountable Care Organizations hope to reduce unnecessary medical care and improve health outcomes.
+According to the Centers for Medicare and Medicaid Services (CMS) estimates, the Accountable Care Organization's implementation is estimated to result in a median savings of $470 million from 2012 through 2015.

-Affordable Care Organizations (ACOs) were a significant component of the Affordable Care Act as they proposed a method for cost containment within the healthcare system.
-As the healthcare field shifts from the traditional fee-for-service (FFS) model, alternative payment schemes have focused ACOS and BPCIs.
+Accountable Care Organizations (ACOs) were a significant component of the Affordable Care Act as they proposed a method for cost containment within the healthcare system.
+As the healthcare field shifts from the traditional fee-for-service (FFS) model, alternative payment schemes have focused on ACOS and BPCIs.